matthewlehew/build25labmanual/labmanual.md

 - [] Click the **+** button to add a new action, then search for +++Run a prompt+++.
 Select the **Run a prompt** button under AI Builder.
 - [] For the **Prompt** parameter, click the dropdown menu and select **New custom prompt**.
 - [] After dismissing any teaching popups that appear, add +++Invoice validation prompt+++ as the prompt title.
 - [] In the instructions field, paste +++Compare the content of the invoice to the content of the purchase order.
 Make sure the items ordered and amount charged both align.
-Invoice: Purchase order:  +++
+Invoice: Purchase order:  +++ into the field.
   - [] Place the cursor after "Invoice:" in the prompt, then click **Add content** at the bottom of the instructions window.
 Select **Image or document** and then select **Ok** when the dialog appears about changing the model to GPT-4o.
 Rename the input to +++Invoice+++ and select **Close** (you can skip the sample data upload).
   - [] Place the cursor after "Purchase order:" in the prompt, then click **Add content** again.
 Select **Image or document** and then name the input +++Purchase order+++.
 Select **Close**.